ChrisLR/LOTSQRL/README.md

 -Kill goblins and devour their corpses to heal

-Sprites are from the Dawnlike spriteset, made by DawnBringer!
+Sprites are from the Dawnlike spriteset